How to calculate the degree of financial leverage and the whole theory

 Alternative 2

-The degree of financial leverage formula at quantity level
+The degree of financial leverage formula at the quantity level

 Formula Explanation: